degero/bikeshop/README.md

 Azure Devops - See .\azure-pipeline-files for scripts these have REACT_APP_ env vars injected on the build

+## Azure Web App Deployment

+Ensure you have npm i -g json-server && node json-server.js on the startup command

 ### Heroku Deployment

 There are two deployment options: